gilmandelbaum/analysis-pipeline-for-photometry_ex/Nb_data_set/0.data_set_generate/README.md

 **2.data_set_generate_data_object_photometry_after_down_sampling.ipynb:**
 generates one object in a .pickle fomat that that has the structure:
-[Session number] [df with the photometry data after it with processed and downsampled]
+[Session number] [df with the photometry data after it with processed and downsampled and aligned to stats transitions, i.e, behavior]

 **3.data_set_generate_data_object_photometry_after_processing.ipynb:**
 generates one object in a .pickle fomat that that has the structure: